-- CVWD and DWA are participating in the Lake Perris Dam Seepage Recovery Project being led by the MWD.
+- public review and comments, submitted the Water Rights application, determined overall project schedule and strategy, and developed the Mitigation Acquisition Master Plan. - CVWD and DWA are participating in the Lake Perris Dam Seepage Recovery Project being led by MWD.
 This project will collect and distribute SWP water seeping under the Lake Perris Dam for delivery to MWD in addition to its current allocated Table A water.
 The project consists of installing an integrated recovery well system down gradient from the face of the Lake Perris Dam that would include up to six new seepage recovery wells and a conveyance pipeline connecting the wells to MWD's Colorado River Aqueduct (CRA).
 CVWD and DWA were invited to partner in the project with MWD, and the parties signed an agreement with CDWR in 2021 to fund environmental analysis, planning, and preliminary design.
 The project is estimated to recover approximately 7,500 AFY, with approximately 2,750 AFY for delivery to CVWD and DWA that will allocate a portion of this water to the Mission Creek Subbasin.
-This project is estimated to result in delivery of 233 AFY of water to the Mission Creek GRF in 2023 increasing to approximately 268 AFY by 2045.
-The project is proceeding as planned, and the Draft Environmental Impact Report was released in May 2021 for public comments. - The Sites Project Authority is developing the Sites Reservoir Delivery project to capture and store excess water from snowmelt and winter runoff from the Sacramento River for use during dry periods.
-The Sites Reservoir will be in the Sacramento Valley.
-The project is considered "offstream," i.e., it will not dam or impede the Sacramento River or other streams.
-The Sites Reservoir will operate in conjunction with other California reservoirs to increase water supply reliability and resiliency.
-In 2019, CVWD and DWA entered into an agreement with the Sites Project Authority for the next phase of planning for the Sites Reservoir (Sites Project Authority 2019; 2020).
-In 2022, CVWD and DWA will consider continued investment in project planning costs via a Third Amendment to the 2019 Sites Reservoir Project Agreement.
-CVWD and DWA are participating members at 10,000 AFY (5.2%) and 6,500 AFY (3.4%) levels, respectively.
-Assuming a 30% conveyance loss, CVWD and DWA anticipate a total delivery of 11,550 AFY of Sites Reservoir water beginning in 2035.
-In WY 2020-2021, the final feasibility study for the project was issued by the United States Bureau of Reclamation, (USBR, 2021).
-The project was also awarded \$13.7 million in the 2021 federal spending bill, authorized though the Water Infrastructure Improvements for the Nation (WIIN) Act.
+This project is estimated to result in delivery of 233 AFY of water to the Mission Creek GRF in 2025 increasing to approximately 268 AFY by 2045.
+The project is proceeding as planned and the Draft Environmental Impact Report (EIR) was released in May 2021 for public comments.
+The CDWR performed geotechnical modeling for the project in 2022 and may perform additional modeling prior to final design.